Why is virginity so important in the Bible?

-When the Bible uses the word virgin, it refers to an unmarried person who has not had sexual relations (see Esther 2:2 and Revelation 14:4).
+Answer: When the Bible uses the word virgin, it refers to an unmarried person who has not had sexual relations (see Esther 2:2 and Revelation 14:4).
 In today’s culture, many people use the word virginity to express sexual purity; however, many others use a technical definition to find loopholes in moral standards, limiting the word to mean only “the condition of never having gone all the way”—thus, a couple can do anything and everything short of sexual intercourse and still technically call themselves “virgins.”
 This is an unprofitable word game.
 Chastity should affect the heart, mind, and soul, not just certain body parts.

 The Bible’s emphasis is not so much on a technical or medical definition of virginity as it is on the condition of a person’s heart.
 The morality we espouse and the actions we choose give evidence of our heart’s condition.
 The Bible’s standard is clear: celibacy before marriage and monogamy after marriage.

 There are three serious reasons to save sex for marriage.
 First, as believers, we are to obey what God tells us to do.
 First Corinthians 6:18–20 states, “Flee from sexual immorality.
 All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body.
 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies.”
 If we are in Christ, He has purchased us with the sacrifice of His life.
 He calls the shots, and we are to honor Him.